sabya-chow/trading-strategies/daily_breakout/Support and Resistance Zone Breakout Strategy with Daily Data.md

 	•	This strategy is for educational purposes and should not be considered as financial advice.
 	•	Ensure that market data is current and reliable when using this strategy for real-time analysis.

-Feel free to modify or expand upon this README content based on your specific needs and details of your strategy.